timjcook/advent-of-code-2021/README.md

 ## Day 11 - Dumbo Octopus
 Thought this would be a performance problem but it really wasn't.
 Needed to read the rules a few times to realise that when an octopus flashes it couldn't accrue more energy until the next step.
 Part 2 was actually a 2 min addition, that's a win.

+## Day 12 - Crawling through the Caverns
+I was not as confident about this one, compared to all the previous tasks.
+I mapped things out as I usually would which helped get my head into the problem.
+I knew I wanted to recursively work through all the cavern permutations and after a bit of messing around I got the result, but the problem was I wasn't actually returning the result.
+I didn't end up finding a nice way, I kind of hoped to have it return via the original function (called recursively within) folding it up nicely into some array of cavern paths.
+In the end I passed an empty array down the recursive chain and said "if you get to the end, put it on the stack".
+Not very graceful but did the trick.
+Part 2 was a pretty easy modification although I was not confident it would work.
+Worked first time though!
+Took a while to run but eh.